 An REO, which stands for Real Estate Owned, is a residential property owned by a bank, some other kind of mortgage lender, or a government loan guarantee agency such as Fannie Mae that failed to sell at a foreclosure auction.
 The lender or government loan guarantee agency then attempts to sell the property on the regular real estate market, using a real estate agent or online listings, or both.
 REOs frequently are sold at a discount, which can make them attractive to first-time buyers as well as rental-property investors.
+At Weeks & Irvine, LLC we focus on real estate law and procedures.

 However, they almost always are sold as-is or with minimal repairs.
 Often, properties that are foreclosed upon – particularly those that fail to sell at the foreclosure auction – are in less-than-pristine condition.
 Many need a fair amount of repair and renovation work.
 Even so, REOs can be a right-priced option for prospective homeowners and investors alike.